-This can be a vital warning sign to a range of safeguarding issues and the response of the school and cluster will support identifying abuse to help prevent the risk of the child going missing in the future.
+This can be a vital warning sign for a range of safeguarding issues and the response of the school will support identifying abuse to help prevent the risk of the child going missing in the future.
+A child's absence may be unexplainable and persistent which would necessitate professional curiosity to better understand the reasons for this.